 Geology

 The largest number of geologists are employed in the fossil fuels industry.
-State and Federal governments hire many geologists performing duties in research, regulatory functions and teaching.
+State and Federal governments hire many geologists to perform duties in research, regulatory functions, and teaching.
 After gaining experience and a good reputation, many geologists go into private practice as consultants.
-Dwindling energy, mineral and water resources, increased environmental concerns present challenging careers for geologists.
+Dwindling energy, mineral and water resources, and increased environmental concerns present challenging careers for geologists.
 At the present, employment opportunities are the best in the environmental and geotechnical areas.

 Geology is a discipline with many areas of specialization.
 Some of these include: